denhamparry/LearnShareRepeat/Talk.md

 ---

-# Act 1: Recap
+# Act 1: Learn Recap

 ^
 Speak to people.
+Listen to people.
+Learn.
 Enjoy it.
-Learn.

 ---